boaass/boaass.github.io/source/_posts/hello-world.md

 ---
 title: Hello World
+categories: "日记"
+tags:
+    - Hello World
+    - haha
+    - hehe
+description: 描述
 ---

 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
-If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).
+If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).<!-- more -->

 ## Quick Start